OrdnanceSurvey/openspace-ios-sdk/README.md

 - Fully supported by Ordnance Survey – ongoing SDK upgrades, active user forum.
 - Online capability – fast rendering of Ordnance Survey maps.
-- Offline maps and search capability – as used in OS MapFinder™.
+- Offline maps and search capability – as used in OS MapFinder&trade;.
 - Fast rendering and smooth panning - for great user experience.
 - Complements our service – another way to get our data.